espocrm/documentation/docs/administration/currency.md

 ### Default currency for specific field

-It's possible to specify an exclusive default currency for a specific field.
+It's possible to set an exclusive default currency for a specific field.

-Example for *amount* field of *Opportunity*.
+Example for the *Amount* field of the *Opportunity*.
 Set *Default* value at Administration > Entity Manager > Opportunity > fields > amountCurrency.

 ## Currency conversion